 Over the past 30 years decades the political concept/solution/flawed agenda of ‘sustainable development’ has not worked it has not solved the environmental or social problems of the world.
 Politically defined sustainable development contains much sustainability and greenwashing rhetoric, however by design sustainable development has served to maintain the interests of the existing debt money banking system and the associated GDP growth paradigm. i.e. the interests of the extremely wealthy at the expense of 99.99% of the world’s population.
 Sustainable development as a political concept was in reality not true sustainability at all – it was designed to enable the existing flawed economic paradigm to continue as long as possible.

 The actual obstacles to achieving real sustainability in society are not addressed, or even mentioned, by the current greenwash ‘business as usual’ political solution called ‘sustainable development’, which is also known as Agenda 21 or the ‘United Nations sustainable development goals’ (SDGs).
-There are reasons for this that are discussed in the book The Truth about Sustainable Development by Mark Keenan.
+There are reasons for this that are discussed in the above book by Mark Keenan.

-In this book I examine the obstacles hindering the creation of ‘real’ sustainability in society i.e., an environmentally sustainable and fair society that fully respects the natural world we rely on and nurtures and develops human wellbeing rather than limiting it with unjust systems of economic control that have predominantly benefitted a very small group of extremely wealthy people at the expense of everyone else.
+This book examines the obstacles hindering the creation of ‘real’ sustainability in society i.e., an environmentally sustainable and fair society that fully respects the natural world we rely on and nurtures and develops human wellbeing rather than limiting it with unjust systems of economic control that have predominantly benefited a very small group of extremely wealthy people at the expense of everyone else.

-The SDGs provide an illusion of sustainability goals – a light ‘greenwashing’ of the current flawed system, thereby temporarily further perpetuating a system that will ultimately fail due its unsustainable aspects.
-Many worthwhile corporate and governmental sustainable development initiatives are in operation, but all operate within the unquestioned paradigm (or status quo) of environmentally destructive GDP growth and the socially destructive debt-based privately owned worldwide banking system.
+The UN SDGs provide an illusion of sustainability goals – a light ‘greenwashing’ of the current flawed system, thereby temporarily further perpetuating a system that will ultimately fail due its unsustainable aspects.
+Many worthwhile corporate and governmental sustainable development initiatives are in operation, but all operate within the unquestioned paradigm (or status quo) of environmentally destructive globalisation and polluting forms of GDP growth; along with the socially destructive debt-based privately owned worldwide banking system.